Marin Mersenne 2^P-1

 AMD: mfakto

 Most importantly, you will need a lot of patience.
-Roughly speaking it will take about a month to run a single primality test.
+Roughly speaking it will take about a month to run a single primality test, or a week on a GPU, for the average home computer.

 If you've decided you have a powerful enough computer and enough patience to stick with the project, then visit the download page for instructions on downloading, installing, and starting the program.